Raymond Blain

 Raymond Blain was a Canadian politician who served on the Montreal City Council from 1986 to 1992.
-He has been credited by media as the first openly gay politician elected to public office in Canada, although he was later confirmed to have been preceded by at least two figures — Bécancour mayor and MNA Maurice Richard and British Columbia municipal councillor Jim Egan — whose pioneering status was overlooked by media at the time.
+He has been credited the first openly gay politician elected to public office in both Quebec and Canada as a whole, although he was later confirmed to have been preceded by at least one other figure — Bécancour mayor and MNA Maurice Richard — whose pioneering status was overlooked by media at the time.

 Prior to his election to council, Blain studied law at the Université de Montréal and sociology, science and recreation at the Université du Québec à Montréal, and worked as a science educator.